sebcheung/sebcheung/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Sebastian Cheung, a Computer Science student at Northeastern University specializing in Artificial Intelligence and Machine Learning.
-I enjoy building projects that solve real-world problems and exploring how technology can shape the future.
-My other interests and hobbies include: football, weightlifting, MMA, F1, EDM, snowboarding, Gundams, and seafood!
-I like to learn new things every day and consider myself hardworking, conscientious, and ambitious.
+My goals are to learn and develop projects and applications that tackle real-world problems to make a lasting impact on the industry.
+Specifically, I am exploring LLMs, neural networks, and reinforcement learning to understand the future of automation and forecasting.
+Then, I will apply this knowledge to future projects and expand my arsenal of tools.
+My dream is to either create a successful startup or work for a company that is a pioneer in technology and strives to push the boundaries of innovation.
+As an ambitious, conscientious, and hardworking individual, I welcome challenges and am not afraid to ask questions and make mistakes.

+Beyond academics and programming, I am interested in MMA (Brazilian Jiu Jitsu, Muay Thai, and Judo), Formula 1, weightlifting, day-trading, football, digital marketing, and entrepreneurship.
+Feel free to reach out and say hello!

 ## 🌐 Socials: